-This homemade recipe for chicken or turkey curry is so easy to do.
-For years I had used jar sauces to make curry but then my chef son showed me quite how easy it was to make myself.
-I’ve never looked back since.
+This homemade recipe for chicken or vegetable curry is so easy to do.
+For years I used sauces from a jar to make curry, but then my chef son showed me quite how simple it was to make myself.
 I hope you’ll give it a go and make your own homemade curry.
+It’s so easy.

 It’s such a versatile recipe, I’ve used a variety of meats and vegetables, and where you are making it from scratch, you can make it as strong or as mild as you like.

 1 tbsp curry powder

 Seasonings: salt, pepper, garlic, coriander, turmeric, garam masala